VickySekhon/SortingAlgorithmVisualizer/README.md

 - ```Quick Sort```
 - ```Bubble Sort```

-The goal of this project is to provide a hands-on experience for users to visualize the sorting process and gain insights into the efficiency and mechanics of different sorting algorithms.
+This project intends to provide an educational experience for students learning algorithms to visualize the sorting process and gain insights into the efficiency and mechanics of different sorting algorithms.

 ## How to Install and Run the Project